Insights On Provider Consolidation And Narrow Networks

 Law360, September 26, 2017

-In the Law360 article “Insights On Provider Consolidation And Narrow Networks,” Vice Presidents Samuel Weglein and Dov Rothman discuss two recently published studies which yield results that they believe could have important implications for antitrust enforcement.
+In the Law360 article “Insights On Provider Consolidation And Narrow Networks,” Managing Principals Samuel Weglein and Dov Rothman discuss two recently published studies which yield results that they believe could have important implications for antitrust enforcement.

 The first article they reviewed, “Physician Practice Consolidation Driven By Small Acquisitions, So Antitrust Agencies Have Few Tools To Intervene,” details a study by Cory Capps, David Dranove, and Christopher Ody that found sizeable increases in physician practices across the United States – largely as a result of many small transactions.
 Because these transactions do not involve sizeable impacts on market concentration, they often go unnoticed by regulators.
 Dr. Weglein and Dr. Rothman note that the article mentions a number of reasons that Federal antitrust agencies are ill equipped to address this trend.
 Ultimately, Dr. Weglein and Dr. Rothman concur with the authors' conclusion that additional research is needed on the competitive effects of piecemeal consolidation.